D. C. Stewart-Smith

-Major Dudley Cautley Stewart-Smith MBE (12 October 1894 - 8 June 1957) was a British barrister and a Deputy Judge Advocate.
-He also served as a Councillor on the Calcutta Municipal Corporation and as a member of the State Council of Ceylon.
+Major Dudley Cautley Stewart-Smith MBE (12 October 1894 – 8 June 1957) was a British barrister and a Deputy Judge Advocate.
+He also served as a Councillor on Calcutta Municipal Corporation and as a member of the State Council of Ceylon.

 Dudley Cautley Stewart-Smith was born on 12 October 1894 in Cheshire, the eldest son of Sir Dudley Stewart-Smith and Katherine née Cautley.
 He studied at the University College, Oxford.

 Stewart-Smith received a call to the bar by the Middle Temple on 17 November 1916.

 He initially enlisted with the Royal Fusiliers (City of London Regiment) and in December 1914 was transferred as a 2nd Lieutenant to the 3rd Battalion Black Watch (Royal Highlanders).
 In January 1916 Stewart-Smith saw action in the Battle of Hanna.

 He married Phyllis née Luson in London in 1923, they had three children: Phyllis Jean (b.1925 Calcutta), Priscilla (b.1931 Colombo) and Geoffrey (b.1933 Colombo).

 In 1924 he served as a Councillor on the Calcutta Municipal Corporation.

 In 1932 he succeeded T. L. Villiers as the nominated member of the 1st State Council of Ceylon.

 On 8 September 1939 he was appointed as a Deputy Judge Advocate, a position he held until he retired in 1955.
-Between 1946 and 1947 he served as one of the members of the War crimes tribunal in Hamburg, after the end of World War II.
+Between 1946 and 1947 he served as one of the members of War crimes tribunal in Hamburg, after the end of World War II.

 Stewart-Smith died on 8 June 1957 in Weybridge, Surrey.